|

 The beach and the village of Porto de Galinhas are situated in the municipality of Ipojuca; the economy of Ipojuca had been thriving in recent years thanks to the boom of tourism, and now, with a new oil refinery being built, Ipojuca is going to become the city with the second largest economy in the State of Pernambuco.

-Access to Porto is via two highways, BR-101 and PE-60.
+Taking highways BR-101 and PE-60 is free, but traffic is heavier.
 Federal BR-101 goes from the airport to the vicinities of the Suape Port, and is double laned all the way; State PE-60, about 20 km long, has many more curves and only one lane each way.
-Read more about going from Recife to Porto de Galinhas.

 The village of Porto de Galinhas is very small; indeed, only a couple of streets with a central square, called Pracinha.
 The village concentrates restaurants, shops and the residences of the local dwellers; most hotels occupied spaces along the beach, both North of Porto (towards Muro Alto) and South of Porto (towards Maracaípe).
 Also, it is from the village visitors depart to boat and buggy trips to the beaches in the neighbourhood of Porto.
-Read more about the beaches of de Galinhas.
+Read more about the beaches of Porto de Galinhas.

 All of the commerce in Porto is within a couple of blocks of the Pracinha.
 Further out, in any direction, and the city is purely private homes, hotels, and pousadas.
 The principal streets are Rua da Esperança, Rua dos Navegantes, Rua das Piscinas Naturais, and Rua Beijupirá.
 Rua da Esperança runs from the extreme edge of town to the beach, and the other three are perpendicular to it.